jamii/jams/README.md

 I suspect something in the interaction between memoization and the stack of expr_* types that handle precedence in the grammar.
 Maybe I'll figure it out tomorrow.

-It's not looking good for passing any tests at all, let alone all of them :|
+It's not looking good for passing any tests at all, let alone all of them.
+The light at the end of the tunnel was a train.

 ---